top of page

 • Practice makes perfect!
 One of the best things you can do for your children is practice what they have learned in school.
 Review vocabulary words from science and language arts, practice math problems and create your own word problems, and give presentations on history or books they have read.
 You can search for instructional games or grade-appropriate activities online to help you.

 • Make learning fun.
 Children love hands-on activities like puzzles, painting, drawing, and making things.
 YouTube and Facebook can be great places to check for tips on these kinds of activities.
 Playtime can also be used in place of structured learning when appropriate - encourage your children to build a fort from sheets or practice counting by stacking blocks.
 Practice handwriting and grammar by writing letters to family members or starting a journal.
 Listen to audiobooks or see if your local library is hosting virtual or live-streamed reading events.
-JDRF has assembled this fun list of "quarantine activities" that can spark creativity or interest in learning.
+Breakthrough T1D (formerly JDRF) has assembled this fun list of "quarantine activities" that can spark creativity or interest in learning.

 • Give freedom to explore.
 If your child is happily engaging in art, reading, science, or history, let them explore!
 Self-directed learning is one of the most effective ways to absorb educational material.
 Don't feel the need to move children from topic to topic if they are enjoying a particular subject and are staying productive.